aeteck/academic-kickstart/content/project/siesta.md

 title = "Siesta"

 # Project summary to display on homepage.
-summary = "Lorem ipsum dolor sit amet, consectetur adipiscing elit."
+summary = "A smart drink dispenser."

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = "siesta.png"